jdwx/dns-query/README.md

 Here are some backwards-incompatible changes planned:
 * PEAR support is being removed.
 * Certain things that were previously optional (e.g., the [filter extension](https://www.php.net/manual/en/book.filter.php)) are now required.
-* PSR-4 namespaces are being introduced.
+* Use PSR-4 namespaces and compatible autoloading.
-* Replacing the array-style options configuration with explicit methods.
+* Replace the array-style options configuration with fluent setters.
 * Changing the cache implementation
 * Changing variable names